Aleksandir/Sheetmusic-PDF-Renamer/README.md

 The project has the following files:

-- `src/main.go`: This is the main file of the application.
+- `main.py`: This is the main file of the application.
 It is responsible for initiating the application and calling the necessary functions from other files.
-- `src/spotifyapi/spotifyapi.go`: This file contains the functions that interact with the Spotify API.
-It exports a function that takes a song name as input and returns the correct song name and artist name by querying the Spotify API.
+- `musicbrainzapi.py`: This file contains the functions that interact with the MusicBrainz API.
+It exports a function that takes a song name as input and returns the correct song name and artist name by querying the MusicBrainz API.
-- `src/filerename/filerename.go`: This file contains the functions for renaming the PDF files.
+- `filerename.py`: This file contains the functions for renaming the PDF files.
 It exports a function that takes a directory path and a function for renaming a file as input.
 It goes through each PDF file in the directory, uses the renaming function to get the new name, and renames the file.
-- `go.mod` and `go.sum`: These files are used for managing the dependencies of the Go project. `go.mod` is used for declaring the module path and the dependency requirements. `go.sum` is used for ensuring the integrity of the dependencies.
+- `requirements.txt`: This file lists the dependencies of the Python project.

 ## Contributing